 Held during second semester, these information sessions are opportunities for prospective families to visit Community School, talk with teachers, and learn more about our programs.
-For more details, please visit the admissions pages on this website.
+For more details, please visit the Admissions Event page.

 The Annual Community School Strawberry Festival is one of the Valley’s most popular and well-known events.
 This two-day, family-oriented festival is run entirely by Community School parent volunteers, alumni, and school staff.
 All proceeds benefit Community School.

 The Strawberry Festival draws approximately 20,000 visitors to downtown Roanoke during the first weekend of May.
 In addition to delicious strawberry desserts, there are arts and craft vendors, children’s activities, and live entertainment at the Elmwood Park amphitheater.
-General admission to the festival is free, but patrons are encouraged to purchase homemade strawberry shortcakes, strawberry sundaes, chocolate-dipped strawberries, strawberry slushies, or strawberries and cream.
+General admission to the festival is free, but festival-goers come for the homemade strawberry shortcakes, strawberry sundaes and chocolate-dipped strawberries sold throughout the day.

-Community School students of all ages participate in Arts Festival, which is presented each May.
+Community School students of all ages participate in the Spring Arts Festival, which is presented each May.
 Students display their visual art projects and perform on stage.

 The festival, a collaboration of art, music, and drama, is based on the annual schoolwide theme.
 Arts Festival is a celebration of students’ achievements in the arts, allowing students to share accomplishments with family and friends.